Occupation of Nyiyaparli land by its traditional owners can be verified to at least 41,000 years, being the second oldest on record in Australia.

 The logo is a contemporary interpretation of the arm and head bands worn by Nyiyaparli together with the main body painting.
 The contemporary aspect reflects the intersection of Nyiyaparli history and stories with today’s aspirations to lead community, culture and commerce into new directions for future generations.

-Karlka Nyiyaparli Aboriginal Corporation is the Local Aboriginal Corporation (LAC) for the Nyiyaparli People, and is the agent for agreements with BHP Billiton Iron Ore, Rio Tinto Iron Ore, FMG, Roy Hill and many other companies.
+Karlka Nyiyaparli Aboriginal Corporation is the representative group for the Nyiyaparli People with in excess of 250 members.
 Its role includes the development of social, economic, health and educational programs to improve the lives of Nyiyaparli People and the protection and maintenance of Lore, Culture, Country and Native Title Traditions and customs.